Title IX

 Police are in the best position to secure evidence of a crime.
 Physical evidence of a criminal sexual assault must be collected from the alleged victim’s person within 120 hours, though evidence can often be obtained from towels, sheets, clothes, etc. for much longer periods of time.
 If you believe you have been a victim of a criminal sexual assault, you should go to the Hospital Emergency Room, before washing yourself or your clothing.
 The Sexual Assault Nurse Examiner (a specially trained nurse) at the hospital is usually on call 24 hours a day, 7 days a week (call the Emergency Room if you first want to speak to the nurse; ER will refer you).
 A victim advocate from the institution can also accompany you to Hospital and law enforcement or Security can provide transportation.
 If a victim goes to the hospital, local police will be called, but s/he is not obligated to talk to the police or to pursue prosecution.
 Having the evidence collected in this manner will help to keep all options available to a victim, but will not obligation him or her to any course of action.
 Collecting evidence can assist the authorities in pursuing criminal charges, should the victim decide later to exercise it.

 For the Victim: the hospital staff will collect evidence, check for injuries, address pregnancy concerns and address the possibility of exposure to sexually transmitted infections.
 If you have changed clothing since the assault, bring the clothing you had on at the time of the assault with you to the hospital in a clean, sanitary container such as a clean paper grocery bag or wrapped in a clean sheet (plastic containers do not breathe, and may render evidence useless).
 If you have not changed clothes, bring a change of clothes with you to the hospital, if possible, as they will likely keep the clothes you are wearing as evidence.
 You can take a support person with you to the hospital, and they can accompany you through the exam, if you want.
-Do not disturb the crime scene—leave all sheets, towels, etc. that may bear evidence for the police to collect.
+Do not disturb the crime scene—leave all sheets, towels, etc. that may bear evidence for the police to collect. - Will a victim be sanctioned when reporting a sexual misconduct policy violation if he/she has illegally used drugs or alcohol?

 No. The severity of the infraction will determine the nature of the university’s response, but whenever possible the university will respond educationally rather than punitively to the illegal use of drugs and/or alcohol.
-The seriousness of sexual misconduct is a major concern and the university does not want any of the circumstances (e.g., drug or alcohol use) to inhibit the reporting of sexual misconduct.
+The seriousness of sexual misconduct is a major concern and the university does not want any of the circumstances (e.g., drug or alcohol use) to inhibit the reporting of sexual misconduct. - Will the use of drugs or alcohol affect the outcome of a sexual misconduct conduct complaint?

 The use of alcohol and/or drugs by either party will not diminish the accused individual’s responsibility.
 On the other hand, alcohol and/or drug use is likely to affect the complainant’s memory and, therefore, may affect the outcome of the complaint.
 A person bringing a complaint of sexual misconduct must either remember the alleged incident or have sufficient circumstantial evidence, physical evidence and/or witnesses to prove his/her complaint.
 If the complainant does not remember the circumstances of the alleged incident, it may not be possible to impose sanctions on the accused without further corroborating information.
-Use of alcohol and/or other drugs will never excuse a violation by an accused individual.
+Use of alcohol and/or other drugs will never excuse a violation by an accused individual. - Will either party’s prior use of drugs and/or alcohol be a factor when reporting sexual misconduct?

-Not unless there is a compelling reason to believe that prior use or abuse is relevant to the present complaint.
+Not unless there is a compelling reason to believe that prior use or abuse is relevant to the present complaint. - What should I do if I am uncertain about what happened?

 If you believe that you have experienced sexual misconduct, but are unsure of whether it was a violation of the institution’s sexual misconduct policy, you should contact the institution’s student conduct office or victim advocate’s office.
 The institution provides non-legal advisors who can help you to define and clarify the event(s), and advise you of your options.